-ICCAT 2017.
+ICCAT SCRS, 2018.
 Report of the Standing Committee on Research and Statistics (SCRS).
-Madrid, Spain, 2 to 6 October 2017
+Madrid, Spain, 1-5 October 2018.

 Mediterranean Albacore

 1.1.1.a Stock status relative to recruitment impairment.
 60 Guidepost 80 Guidepost 100 Guidepost It is likely that the stock is above the point where recruitment would be impaired (PRI).
 It is highly likely that the stock is above the PRI.
 There is a high degree of certainty that the stock is above the PRI.